colosseum-wiot/LipariSchool2024/SCOPE.md

 ## Data collection for AI training and data analytics

-KPIs are periodically (e.g., every 250 ms) written on file in the folder `~/radio_code/scope_config/metrics/csv` (an example is shown here [directory](https://github.com/wineslab/colosseum-scope/tree/main/radio_code/scope_config/metrics/csv)), one file per user, named `<ue_imsi>_metrics.csv`, where `ue_imsi` is the IMSI of the UE.
+KPIs are periodically (e.g., every 250 ms) written on file in the folder `~/radio_code/scope_config/metrics/csv` for the _gNB only_ (an example is shown here [directory](https://github.com/wineslab/colosseum-scope/tree/main/radio_code/scope_config/metrics/csv)), one file per user, named `<ue_imsi>_metrics.csv`, where `ue_imsi` is the IMSI of the UE.
 Valid UE IMSI for this exercise should be `001010123456002` and `001010123456003`, you can ignore files for which the IMSI value only has 2 or 3 digits.
 The E2 agent of the O-DU peridically reads user KPIs from these files and sends them to the E2 termination of the near-real-time RIC, and eventually to the xApp.